Mariano Grondona

-Mariano Grondona (born 19 October 1932, in Buenos Aires) is an Argentine lawyer, sociologist, political scientist, essayist and commentator.
-He has been a journalist for several decades, appearing in print media and on television, and has written several books.
-He has also taught in several universities, both in Argentina and abroad.
+Mariano Grondona (born 19 October 1932 in Buenos Aires) is an Argentine lawyer, sociologist, political scientist, essayist, and commentator.
+He has been a journalist for several decades, contributing to print media and television, and has authored numerous books.
+Additionally, he has held teaching positions in several universities, both in Argentina and abroad.

 As an academic

 Grondona studied Law and Social Sciences at the University of Buenos Aires (UBA).
-He did postgraduate studies on Sociology at the University of Madrid, and on Political Science at the Political Studies Institute of Madrid.
-Since 1984 he has been a professor of Political Law at UBA.
+He pursued postgraduate studies in Sociology at the University of Madrid and in Political Science at the Political Studies Institute of Madrid.
+Since 1984, he has been a professor of Political Law at UBA.